mkqberry/Data-Flow-Docker-Container-using-Kafka-and-Mongo/README.md

 - You should execute command -d"docker compose up" when you're within repo directory. (-d makes it run in the background)
 - For the data sending and creating Kafka Producer, you should run "producer.py" file.
-- You should run "consumer.py" for inserting data to DataBase
+- You should run "consumer.py" for inserting data to DataBase.